East Lansing breaks ground for downtown MSUFCU

-EAST LANSING, Mich. — City officials in East Lansing broke ground on Tuesday for construction on it's next high rise building to begin.
-That building will be an MSU Federal Credity Union.
+EAST LANSING, Mich. — City officials in East Lansing broke ground on Tuesday for construction on its next high-rise building to begin.
+That building will be an MSU Federal Credit Union.

-"Providing office space in the city, creation of a new intern center and providing a community room for our community, both for East Lansing and the university."
+"Providing office space in the city, creation of a new intern center, and providing a community room for our community, both for East Lansing and the university," said MSUFCU Board of Directors Chair Angela Brown.

 While this development is new MSUFCU has been part of the community since 1937.

-"We, prior to that building, wanted to be in the core of East Lansing," "It just wasn't possible 15 years ago, it is possible today."
+"We, prior to that building, wanted to be in the core of East Lansing," MSUFCU President April Clobes said.
+"It just wasn't possible 15 years ago, it is possible today."

-East Lansing Downtown Development Authority Director Peter Dwan said it was the goal of this project that stood out to him.
+East Lansing Downtown Development Authority Director Peter Dewan said it was the goal of this project that stood out to him.

 Mayor Aaron Stephens said with the addition of more jobs means more foot traffic downtown.